citp/privacy-policy-historical/a/al/all/allpropertymanagement.com.md

 ### Your Rights, Our Obligations

-All Property Management does not sell or rent any personal data submitted by visitors to our site to any third parties.
-The company respects the privacy of the users visiting our site and will abide by all applicable laws concerning the management and release of personal information.
+The company abides by all applicable laws concerning the management and release of personal information.
 On occasion, we may use certain information that we have collected to send you information about products and services or updates and other information we think may be of interest to you.
 If you tell us that you do not wish to have this information used as a basis for further contact with you, we will respect your wishes.
 Please visit us at <http://www.allpropertymanagement.com/email/> to request your email address be removed from our list.
 After completing the form you will receive a confirmation that you have been removed.

 Data you provide to us will be held in strict confidence by the company and will be used for company purposes only, except that we will share your personal information with the entities and individuals from whom you have requested information through our service.
-In addition, we may share elements of your information with third party vendors and hosting partners that support the necessary hardware, software, networking, storage, and related technology required to run All Property Management.
-And finally, we may share aggregate information about our users with advertisers, business partners or as may be required by law.
+Except as described below, we will not sell or rent to other third parties any of the personal information that you provide us online.
+We may share your information with our affiliates and/or lenders to and/or investors in our Company for the primary purpose of responding to your specific request or to obtain their advice on how to improve our business.
+We may also include offerings from third parties in e-mails that we send to you.
+In addition, we may share elements of your information with third party vendors and hosting partners that provide support services, including services to support the necessary hardware, software, networking, storage, and related technology required to run All Property Management.
+We may share aggregate information about our users with advertisers and/or business partners, and we may disclose user information if we believe that disclosure is required by law, necessary to enforce our agreements or policies, or the disclosure will help us protect our Company’s rights, property, or the safety of employees.
+In addition, in connection with a potential merger or another transaction involving the transfer or sale of some or all of our business or assets, we may disclose and transfer your personal information to those involved in such a transfer or sale of business or assets.

 ### Children